julianertle/julianertle/README.md

 ### Hi there 👋

+Enrolled student :student: at [Heilbronn University](https://www.hs-heilbronn.de/), pursuing a degree :mortar_board: in [Applied Computer Science (Angewandte Informatik)](https://www.hs-heilbronn.de/de/ai).

+Passionate about agile software and system development.
+Excited to contribute to innovative projects. :heart_on_fire:

+Proficient in Git, Jira, Confluence, RESTful web services, and MariaDB.
+Skilled in multiple programming languages.
+Experienced in collaborating with diverse teams and embracing new challenges. :man_technologist:

+Currently preparing for a 6-month internship in software development.
+Let's build something amazing together! :handshake:

 <!--
 **julianertle/julianertle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.